Darin755/timely/README.md

-# timely
+## Timely

-This is a timer/Alarm clock application that uses zenity, at, and bash
+ - This is a timer/Alarm clock application that uses zenity, at, and bash

+### About Timely
-The install script installs the nessasary packages and creates a entry in /usr/share/applications
+ - The install script installs the nessasary packages and creates a entry in /usr/share/applications

-The menu script opens the main menu
+ - The menu script opens the main menu

-The timer script opens the timer
+ - The timer script opens the timer

-The alarm script opens the alarm
+ - The alarm script opens the alarm